Installation

 Expose is a PHP application and you can install the client for your local machine as a global composer dependency:

-composer global require beyondcode/expose
+composer global require exposedev/expose

 Make sure that your global composer directory is inside of your PATH environment variable.
 Simply add this directory to your PATH in your ~/.bash_profile (or ~/.bashrc) like this: